Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

     Alternatively, you can simply re-order the fields back to their original position.

     !!! note
-        All new fields will be added to the very end of the field list (i.e. under `Comment`).
+        If you use `--ignore-order`, all new fields will be added to the very end of the field list (i.e. under `Comment`).
         Additionally, any fields that were supposed to be repositioned will stay in place.
         It is up to you to move the fields to the appropriate places.

 ??? info "New field(s) have been created."

     You have two options.
+Neither of these will delete your existing field(s).

     1. If you want to preserve your existing field list order, then you can run the script with the `--ignore-order` flag, like above.